empicano/whatsapp-analyzer/README.md

 To get started, you need to export the chat you want to analyze to your computer.
 To do that, open Whatsapp on your mobile phone and select the chat.
 Under **group / contact info** you will find the button **export chat** - choose **without media**.

-Whatsapp isn't consistent with the format of the exported files.
-Depending on the language set on your phone, the time, date and status message format will be different.
-This program expects the **U.K. English** format:
+Whatsapp is weirdly inconsistent with the format of exported files.
+Depending on OS and language, the time, date and status message format will be different.
+This program expects the following format:

 ```